Short documentary about the making of ORM (Divisions, Linear), by Carsten Aniksdal.

 ORM

-In 2013 DNB (The Norwegian Bank) commissioned work from selected artists for their new headquarters in Bjørvika in Oslo.
-The group consisted of Yayoi Kusama, Richard Deacon, Bjarne Melgaard, Ulla-Mari Brantenberg, Anna Gudmundsdottir and I, curated by Ida Lykken Ghoosh, Karin Hellandsjø and Frode Sletner.
-ORM was specifically designed for the long, underground hallway I was designated.
+In 2013 DNB commissioned work from several artists for their new headquarters in Bjørvika in Oslo.
+The group consisted of Yayoi Kusama, Richard Deacon, Bjarne Melgaard, Ulla-Mari Brantenberg, Anna Gudmundsdottir and I, and was curated by Ida Lykken Ghoosh, Karin Hellandsjø and Frode Sletner.
+ORM was specifically designed for the long, underground hallway I was given allocated..

 The work was made in collaboration with Norwegian glazier company Norsk Kunstglass A/S, Signex A/S, and Autogen AS, with glass from St. Juste Glassery, France.